mapogolions/expirable/README.md

 ### Expirable

-Package contains some abstractions to manage object lifetime.
+The package contains some abstractions to manage objects lifetime.
+These abstractions are the result of generalization of some ideas borrowed from the implementation of `IHttpClinetFactory` on the `dotnet` platform.

 ```sh
 gradle build
 gradle test
 ```

-This pattern is used in the `IHttpClientFactory` on `dotnet` platform that manages instantiation of `HttpClient` objects.
-Every time the user calls `IHttpClientFactory.CreateClient` with the same key, they get different `HttpClient` instances that reuse the same `HttpMessageHandler` until the last one expires
+### How to use

+The package exposes the following entities

+#### Expirable

+Represents an expirable object.
+There are two ways to cause expiration of an object:
+1) pass `ttl` argument and wait for expiration by timer (`TimerTask`)
+2) use `try with resources`

+#### ExpirableCollection

+The main abstraction of the package.
+This collection manages lifetime of objects.
+It returns the same object for the same key until the object expires.
+Users are free to use the object returned from the `ExpirableCollection` for as long as they need, regardless of whether it expires.